se-edu/addressbook-level4/docs/UserGuideVersion2.md

 If the task you want to edit is not shown in the VisualBox, you can use `view` or `find` command to find the required task. <br>

 **Example:**<br>
-Lets say you want to add deadline time for task named "User Guide".
+Let's say you want to add deadline time for task named "User Guide".
 Then, you must first check the INDEX of that task.

 <img src="images/edit.png" width="500"><br>